-That she was faintly demanding in her death we accepted, or tried to; won’t we all, shouldn’t we all be?
-So we asked ourselves and each other.
-We read Howards End, her favorite book, to her, and Yeats, her favorite poet; we got her morphine when she was in pain, and held her hand and stroked her brow.
-I’m glad to know that I did well by my mother.
+At other times we read Howards End, her favorite book, to her, and Yeats, her favorite poet; we got her morphine when she was in pain, and held her hand and stroked her brow.
+I'm glad to know that I did well by my mother.
 But beneath my actions, I found in myself an undercurrent of outrage.
 For my mother remained as self-contained, as unexpressive, as always.
 It seems impossible to me that when I die my last thoughts will not be of my son and daughter, my last urgent will to express what joy they have given me and what joy I wish for them.
 She had none of these words for us.
 When my mother briefly came out of what the hospice nurse had confidently predicted was her final coma, she had a strangely girlish, radiant smile.
-But this she directed chiefly at my middle sister’s boyfriend, a man who had come on the scene quite recently.
-That same afternoon, my mother’s best friend descended from a visit to the bedroom to tell the three of us, “Your mother just told me, ‘I love you.’”
-And the three of us cried, “She did?
+But this she directed chiefly at my middle sister's boyfriend, a man who had come on the scene quite recently.
+That same afternoon, my mother's best friend descended from a visit to the bedroom to tell the three of us, "Your mother just told me, 'I love you.'"
+And the three of us cried, "She did?
 She did?
-Really?”
-My eldest sister asked, “Did she just say it, or did you say ‘I love you’ to her first, or ask her if she loved you or something?”
+Really?"
+My eldest sister asked, "Did she just say it, or did you say 'I love you' to her first, or ask her if she loved you or something?"
 Later we laughed off our rivalrous reaction, but our first response was the true one.

-It is not, I should make it clear, that my mother was friendless.
+Despite my mother's emotional isolation, she was far from friendless.
 She had a troupe of women friends, who tended her perfectly in her death, tiptoeing in at all hours to bring her a trio of daffodils in a little jar, or a sheaf of pussy willows.
 They stood by her bed and stroked her hair and clucked over the flower arrangements that my sisters and I had failed to clear away as they withered.
 They were wonderful.
-But I couldn’t help feeling that everyone who crossed the threshold, everyone but my sisters and I, romanticized the woman who thrashed in the mechanical bed.
+But I couldn't help feeling that everyone who crossed the threshold, everyone but my sisters and I, romanticized the woman who thrashed in the mechanical bed.
 So kind.
 So generous.
 Always so ready to give beauty and bounty to everyone who came to her door.

 That woman was real, but that woman also drank herself to death at the age of 70.
 And all my life I have wondered: If that is the definition of being a loving person, how am I to live?
 I never knew which would be worse: to be right or wrong in my hunch that her life was an unhappy one.
 I suppose I will always wonder if it is self-justification that makes me see tragedy in the perfection of her kitchen.
 I only know that, frozen in the passage between my mother's moon and my father's sun, I made my choice many years ago.
 But it is my mother's life that fascinates me now.
 And it is my love for her that both comforts and pains me more.
 In life, I shrank from what I took (rightly, I still think) to be her judgments of me, her anger at my repudiation of the bargains she made.
 Now, I dream about her often, and usually I wake from these dreams with delight -- at a sense of their somehow sustaining me, and at the fact that they are usually woven around food.
 In one, I went to bite into a pastry she had made, and found instead that it was a copy of Howards End.
 In another, my mother made gorgeous individual pizzas for me and my sisters, and I spent the dream wrestling with the age-old temptation to keep one of my sisters' pizzas for myself, to tuck it away in the freezer against a rainy day.